Understanding Wikipedia’s Article Deletion Policies

 A Wikipedia page deletion scenario

-Let me share a real world example: A crypto firm recently created their own article about itself highlighting features and awards (The Marketing Director did it from his home).
+Let me share a real-world example: A crypto firm recently created its own article about itself, highlighting features and awards (The Marketing Director did it from his home).
 Even though the facts were true, the page relied predominantly on the company’s press releases, its own website, and promotional content.
 Further, because the Marketing Director couldn’t help herself, she wrote in a promotional way.
 Within one day, editors tagged it as overly promotional and insufficiently referenced by independent sources.
 They also accused the creator of the article of Conflict of Interest (COI), which it was.
-To top it off, the article was about a company in the cryptocurrency industry–an unpopular industry among many Wikipedia editors.
-The ensuing deletion debate, known as an “Articles for Deletion” discussion, concluded that the piece lacked strong independent coverage.
-Ultimately, the article was deleted and ended up contacting Reputation X to remedy the situation.
+To top it off, the article was about a company in the cryptocurrency industry — an unpopular industry among many Wikipedia editors.

 A note about truth in Wikipedia

-Truth is important on Wikipedia, but reference-ability is more important.
+The truth is important on Wikipedia, but referenceability is more important.
 Just because something is true does not mean it can be included in an article.
 In fact, many things that are not true are still included in Wikipedia articles because a prominent publication made a mistake or was unclear about the facts.
 So, an article may be deleted even though it is true because the references don’t back up the statements made.
 Furthermore, an editor with an agenda often uses the faulty, yet published, reference as the basis for adding negative things to an article (think: propaganda).
 This is one of the reasons many people do not feel Wikipedia is reliable.

 Speedy deletion vs. Articles for Deletion—what’s the difference?